rhyslwells/Data-Archive/content/uncleaned/loss function.md

 ## Questions and answers

-What is a [[loss function]]?;; Function the measures how well a neural network's predictions match the actual target values, which we want to minimize and used in training and evaluation.
+What is a [[loss function]]?;; Function the measures how well a [[What is a neural network|neural network]]'s predictions match the actual target values, which we want to minimize and used in training and evaluation.
 <!--SR:!2024-04-14,3,250-->